jlettvin/haiku/README.md

-# haikuThis project introduces a very high speed menu selection fordisplaying the same content in different languages.[https://rawgit.com/jlettvin/haiku/master/index.html]
+# haikuThis project introduces a very high speed menu selection fordisplaying the same content in different languages.
+[Try it out by following this link](https://rawgit.com/jlettvin/haiku/master/index.html)